UseKeyp/publish-pr-packages/README.md

 }
 ```

-3. You must also copy the `/tasks` directory to the root of your repo.
+3. You must also copy the `/tasks` directory to the root of your repo, then `chmod +x` each of them to allow for execution.
 I'm open to suggestions/contributions to help eliminate this step!

 # Usage